At Home on the Range: Jewish Life in Texas

 One Hour Television Documentary

 However, as economic opportunity shifted towards the larger cities, these communities lost much of their Jewish population.
-Without a strong core of people, many were unable to maintain the institutions they had struggled so hard to develop.
+Without a strong core of people, many were unable to maintain the institutions they had struggled so hard to create.

 "A welcome addition to the small but growing history of Jewish life here." -- TEXAS MONTHLY